Research Excellence Framework

-The Research Excellence Framework (REF) is a research impact evaluation of British higher education institutions.
+The Research Excellence Framework (REF) is a research impact evaluation of British Higher Education Institutions (HEIs).
 It is the successor to the Research Assessment Exercise and it was first used in 2014 to assess the period 2008–2013.
-REF is undertaken by the four UK higher education funding bodies: Research England, the Scottish Funding Council (SFC), the Higher Education Funding Council for Wales (HEFCW), and the Department for the Economy, Northern Ireland (DfE).
+REF is undertaken by the four UK higher education funding bodies: Research England, the Scottish Funding Council (SFC), Medr (preceded by Higher Education Funding Council for Wales (HEFCW)), and the Department for the Economy, Northern Ireland (DfE).